charlab/charlab.github.io/_posts/fhannan/2013-11-18-Research-Paper-Summary.md

 UPDATE:

-I included a list of things to take away from the paper and a terminology section after our meeting today.
+I included a list of things to take away from the paper after our meeting today.

 __